Webinar | Cut Fermentation Cost Without Sacrificing Scale-Up

 Why It Matters

 Bio-based materials address two critical needs: environmental impact and performance.
 Unlike petroleum-based plastics, which generate significant carbon emissions, bio-based materials have lower carbon footprints because plants absorb CO₂ during growth.
 Many also biodegrade or compost, reducing plastic pollution.
-These materials also help companies comply with both environmental and health regulations, like the PPWR.
+These materials also help companies comply with environmental and health regulations, such as the PPWR.

-The EU’s PPWR is pushing all packaging to be reusable or recyclable by 2030 and recognizes compostable packaging for specific applications like tea bags and fruit stickers.
-In some countries, like France, such items must already be compostable.
-The PPWR and similar laws also require packaging to be free of certain substances like PFAS and heavy metals.
+The EU’s PPWR is pushing for all packaging to be reusable or recyclable by 2030 and recognizes compostable packaging for specific applications, such as tea bags and fruit stickers.
+In some countries, such as France, these items must already be compostable.
+The PPWR and similar laws also require packaging to be free of certain substances, such as PFAS and heavy metals.
 Using advanced natural coatings or bio-polymers that don’t contain these chemicals helps companies comply with these regulations.

 Additionally, Extended Producer Responsibility (EPR) fee structures in Europe are making hard-to-recycle plastics more expensive to use.
 Companies can reduce these fees by switching to materials that are either readily recyclable (like mono-material bio-PET) or compostable in organic waste streams.

-Bio-based materials are more likely to get regulatory approvals (FDA, EFSA, etc.) for food contact safety, toxicity, and migration limits in food and pharma packaging.
+Bio-based materials are more likely to receive regulatory approvals (FDA, EFSA, etc.) for food-contact safety, toxicity, and migration limits in food and pharma packaging.
 The recent food-contact approval of PEF (polyethylene furanoate) is an example of this.

 Innovative Materials